1st Cavalry Division (United States): Postwar

-The division left Luzon 25 August 1945 for occupation duty in Japan, arriving in Yokohama 2 September 1945 and entering Tokyo 8 September, the first United States division to enter the Japanese capital.
+The division left Luzon on 25 August 1945 for occupation duty in Japan, arriving in Yokohama on 2 September 1945 and entering Tokyo on 8 September, the first United States division to enter the Japanese capital.
 101 unit was set up in May 1945 to search for the missing soldiers in the Second World War.
-The detachment consisted of two officers (a Captain MacColeman and a Lieutenant Foley) and 15 enlisted members (among them a Sergeant Ryan).
+The detachment consisted of two officers (Captain MacColeman and Lieutenant Foley) and 15 enlisted members.
 The operation was successful, although it lasted three years.
 Occupation duty in Japan followed for the next five years.

 Korean War

-In the summer of 1950, North Korea attacked South Korea, and the 1st Cavalry Division was rushed to Korea to help shore up the Pusan Perimeter.
+On 25 June 1950, North Korea attacked South Korea, and the 1st Cavalry Division was rushed to Korea to help shore up the Pusan Perimeter, landing on Pohang On 18 July 1950.

 After the X Corps attack at Incheon, a breakout operation was launched at the Pusan Perimeter.
 The division then joined the UN counteroffensive that recaptured most of South Korea by the end of September.
 The UN offensive was continued northwards, past Seoul, and across the 38th Parallel into North Korea on 1 October.
 The momentum of the attack was maintained, and the race to the North Korean capital, Pyongyang, ended on 19 October when elements of the division and the Republic of Korea Army (ROK) 1st Infantry Division captured the city.
 The advance continued, but against unexpectedly stiffening resistance.
 The Chinese People's Volunteer Army (PVA) entered the war on the side of North Korea, making their first attacks in late October.

 On 28 October 1950, Eighth Army commander General Walton Walker relieved the 1st Cavalry Division of its security mission in Pyongyang.
 The division's new orders were to pass through the ROK 1st Division's lines at Unsan and attack toward the Yalu River.
-Leading the way on the twenty-ninth, the 8th Cavalry regiment departed Pyongyang and reached Yongsan-dong that evening.
-The 5th Cavalry Regiment arrived the next morning, with the mission to protect the 8th Cavalry regiment's rear.
+Leading the way on the twenty-ninth, the 8th Cavalry Regiment departed Pyongyang and reached Yongsan-dong that evening.
+The 5th Cavalry Regiment arrived the next morning, with the mission to protect the 8th Cavalry Regiment's rear.
 With the arrival of the 8th Cavalry Regiment at Unsan on the 31st, the ROK 1st Division redeployed to positions northeast, east, and southeast of Unsan; the 8th Cavalry took up positions north, west, and south of the town.
 Meanwhile, the ROK 15th Regiment was desperately trying to hold its position east of the 8th Cavalry, across the Samt'an River.